-- stroke (FAST positive i.e. FAST = Face, Arms above head, Speech and Telephone) - difficulty breathing / breathless, unable to talk in a sentence - heart attack / chest pain - uncontrolled bleeding / catastrophic bleeding - altered or loss of consciousness - abnormal pain with sweating / clammy (ectopic pregnancy, aortic aneurysm) - sepsis including meningitis - overdose (accidental or on purpose).
+- stroke (FAST positive i.e. FAST = Face, Arms above head, Speech and Telephone) - difficulty breathing / breathless, unable to talk in a sentence - heart attack / chest pain - uncontrolled bleeding / catastrophic bleeding - altered or loss of consciousness - •-abnormal pain with sweating / clammy (ectopic pregnancy, aortic aneurysm) - sepsis including meningitis - overdose (accidental or on purpose).

-Only patients who have spoken to the Out of Hours call handler on the telephone should be included in these counts.
+Only patients who have spoken to the Out of Hours/111 call handler on the telephone should be included in these counts.
 Therefore patients such as walk-ins and patients who have been referred by an A&E department or MIU should be excluded from the counts.

-2b) Of the total number of calls answered by the Out of Hours call handler, how many patients were prioritised as urgent and started their definitive clinical assessment
+23b) Of the total number of calls answered by the Out of Hours/111 call handler, how many patients contacts were prioritised as P2CH urgent and started their definitive clinical assessment

-This is the number of patients that were prioritised by the Out of Hours call handler as urgent and then started their definitive clinical assessment within the following time bands:
+This is the number of patients contacts that were prioritised by the Out of Hours/111 call handler as P2CHurgent and then started their definitive clinical assessment within the following time bands:

-- in 20 minutes or less of the initial call being answered; and - after 20 minutes of the initial call being answered.
+- in 120 minutes (2 hours) or less of the initial call being answered; and - afterover 120 minutes (2 hours) and up to and including 360 minutes (6 hours) of the initial call being answered.: and - over 360 minutes (6 hours) of the initial call being answered.